w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Use mark-up to convey meaning and structure

-Use appropriate mark-up for headings, lists, tables, etc. HTML5 provides additional elements, such as `<nav>` and `<aside>`, to better structure your content. <abbr>WAI-ARIA</abbr> roles can provide additional meaning, for example, using `role='search'` to identify search functionality.
+Use appropriate mark-up for headings, lists, tables, etc. HTML5 provides additional elements, such as `<nav>` and `<aside>`, to better structure your content. <abbr>WAI-ARIA</abbr> roles can provide additional meaning, for example, using `role="search"` to identify search functionality.
 Work with designers and content writers to agree on meanings and then use them consistently.

 {::nomarkdown}
 <%= example 'Using HTML to provide structure and meaning' %>